spyrospaou/laravel-company-management/README.md

    ```
    docker-compose exec app npm install
    docker-compose exec app npm run dev

+Make sure to check the console output to see which port Vite is actually using
    ```

 8. Access the application in your web browser at `http://localhost:8888`